Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

 where $w^\prime_{e_1}=\dots=w^\prime_{e_{c_e}}=w_e$.
 One can easily observe that solvin LP \eqref{lp:networkflow} is equivalent to solving LP \eqref{lp:networkflow2} due to our construction of $G^\prime$ and $w^\prime$.
 Now, construct the following GM for LP \eqref{lp:networkflow2}:

 where the factor function $\psi_v$ is defined as

-For the above GM \eqref{gm:networkflow}, one can easily check Conditions {\em C2, C3} of Theorem \ref{thm:main} hold and derive the following corollary whose formal proof is presented in Section \ref{apdx:networkflow}. \begin{corollary} If the shortest path from $s$ to $t$, i.e., the solution of the network flow LP \eqref{lp:networkflow}, is unique, then the max-product BP on GM \eqref{gm:networkflow} converges to it. \end{corollary}
+For the above GM \eqref{gm:networkflow}, one can easily check that Condition {\em C2} of Theorem \ref{thm:main} and the condition of Lemma \ref{lem:c3} hold.
+This directly leads to the following corollary. \begin{corollary} If the solution of the network flow LP \eqref{lp:networkflow} is unique, then the max-product BP on GM \eqref{gm:networkflow} converges in $O(w_{\max}|E^\prime|^{2.5}/\rho)$ iterations. \end{corollary} Gamarnik et al. \cite{gamarnik2012belief} also studied the convergence and correct of BP on the minimum cost network flow problem.
+However, they studied BP on GM of continuous variables while our analysis is for BP on GM of binary variables.
+For practical purposes, the latter is easier to run than the former.